Ghost or something on a visit to Fort Christmas

 I exchanged greetings with the museum curator.
 He was very gracious and I rather impishly confided that I had taken a photo of a ghost at his museum.

-However rather dramatically the demeanor of the museum curator almost instantly changed! (quick as a ghost your might even say)
+However upon mention of my photo rather dramatically the demeanor of the museum curator almost instantly changed! (quick as a ghost your might even say)

 A wave of (choose one) dismay, disgust, disappointment washed across his friendly features for I had just moved from the category of amateur historian and placed myself into the category of "those people"